 About this listing

 Private 2 bedrooms, kitchen, bath and entrance.
-Close to Woodstock, H.I.T.S., Hunter on the stream near the swimming hole.
+Close Hunter, Woodstock, peaceful, on the stream.
 We're in the nations first artist colony home of the Hudson School of Design, located in the sleepy hamlet of Palenville.

 Lovely second floor apartment with a private entrance, in a beautiful 2-family home on Kaaterskill Creek is available year-round for long or short stays.

 Romantic, private and quiet, this great getaway spot is less than two hours drive from the George Washington bridge.
-Whether you are skiing, seeking nature at it's best or just resting and rejuvenating, you'll enjoy the serenity of our idyllic location.
+Whether you are swimming, hiking, seeking nature at it's best or just resting and rejuvenating, you'll enjoy the serenity of our idyllic location.
 Your own large well equipped eat-in kitchen is the perfect place for morning coffee or tea.
-(Supplied, of course, along with a variety of wholesome breakfast items including yummy locally baked goods and fresh fruit).
+(Supplied of course along with yummy local goodies.)
 This getaway also features two sunny, warm bedrooms where the stream sings you to sleep, a large bathroom with a deep tub for soaking along with wifi and a well stocked vacation library.

 This amazing spot has it all:

-Dine in Saugerties (8 miles) and try Miss Lucy's, The Red Onion, or 'Cue.
+Dine in Saugerties (8 miles) try Miss Lucy's, The Red Onion, or The Dutch Ale House.